Vizzuality/i2i-api/README.md

 ## Endpoints

 GET: /api/v1/country -> Return all countries and his last year registered
+GET: /api/v1/country/:iso -> Return the country with iso of the param and all years for this country

 POST: /api/v1/country -> Save a new country and year.
 If the country already exist, only create this year for this country